EPOCH Young Adult Intensive Outpatient Program (IOP)

 - Multi-family groups (teens and parents together)

-Patients who may benefit from the Adolescent IOP include adolescents one or more of the following:
+Patients who may benefit from the Adolescent IOP include adolescents who display one or more of the following:

 - Difficulty managing intense emotions (mood swings, impulsivity)